bepitome/basic-auth/README.md

   - username: dbroadbridge4
   - password: fUVh0U1prk

+- Display user profile (name, email,

 > You should receive a valid token to be used for other APIs.

-- Design and display user profile.
-- Add the below functionalities for the user:
-  - Reset password
-  - Delete account

 > There is postman collection to know more about the available APIs with file name (basic-auth-postman-collection.json)

 ---